 That’s not to say that every rider is perfectly safe, though.
-Human nature is always an unknown variable, so when you embark on a car ride through a rideshare, you should expect the unexpected.
+Human nature is always an unknown variable, so when you embark on a car ride through rideshare, you should expect the unexpected.

 While you can’t prepare for every eventuality, you can be proactive for some of them.
-Take these precautions to keep yourself safe the next time you choose to use a rideshare.
+Take these precautions to keep yourself safe the next time you choose to use rideshare.

 Know Before You Go

 With so many possible perilous situations that could occur, why are rideshares so popular?

 The fact is that the conveniences they offer far outweigh the minute statistical possibility of anything dangerous happening.

 Take Uber, for example.
 Data was compiled in 2016 when sexual assault and Uber fatality accidents made the headlines loudly.
 Was Uber really safe?
 Could riders expect to get to their next stops without putting their lives in danger?

 The results were conclusive.
 With more than 15 million Uber rides in the United States in 2016, there were only ten fatalities, which is statistically insignificant compared to the chance of getting in an accident driving yourself.

 But what about sexual assault?